coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/02.application-menu/item.md

         - menu
 ---

-The purpose of this mapping is to return the JSON layout of the given menu which is defined inside coreBOS.
-This is normally used to export a menu layout to external applications.
-This way we can use coreBOS menu editor to define the menus we want and use Global Variables to apply an escalation to return different menus to different users.
+The purpose of the coreBOS Menu Layout Mapping is to retrieve and export the JSON layout of a specified menu from the coreBOS application.
+This feature allows you to define menus within coreBOS using the menu editor and then export them for use in external applications.
+By leveraging global variables, you can dynamically apply different menus to different users based on predefined conditions.

 ===

-The accepted format is:
+The accepted format for the mapping is as follows:

 ```xml
 <map>